Joe Betts-LaCroix

-Jonathan "Joe" Betts-LaCroix (born Jonathan Betts February 26, 1962) is an American scientist and entrepreneur known for his discoveries in biophysics and for creating the world's smallest personal computer.
+Jonathan "Joe" Betts-LaCroix (born Jonathan Betts; February 26, 1962) is an American scientist and entrepreneur known for his discoveries in biophysics and for creating the world's smallest personal computer.
 He is working to optimize medical research priorities in the U.S.

+Early life and education

+Joe Betts-LaCroix was born and raised in Oregon.
+He graduated from school with a D average, then spent the next six years living in a shared house with others whom he described as, "musicians, artists and weirdos".
+At this time, he did electronics, hardware and software work for local businesses.
+When his girlfriend went to Harvard, he decided to follow.
+After getting straight A's at a local college, he transferred to Harvard, where he studied environmental geoscience.

 Academics

 Beginning in earth sciences at Harvard, Betts-LaCroix contributed to the field of long-term regulation of oxygen on Earth over multi-100 Million-year timespans, quantifying the effect of the burial efficiency of organic carbon as a feedback mechanism.

 At MIT, he designed and built an autonomous, robotic system that enables research into ocean circulation patterns and climate change, by operating untended for up to one year at sea on battery power and collecting hyper-pure water samples at predetermined intervals.